KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 >
 >```ts
 >const routes: Routes[] = [
->  { path: "trivia", component: TriviaComponent },
+>  { path: 'trivia', component: TriviaComponent },
->  { path: "", component: TriviaComponent }
+>  { path: '', component: TriviaComponent }
 >];
 >```

 Lastly, we want to handle the case where the user accidentally mistypes a url to a route that doesn't exist in the application.
 This time we'll set up a redirect to a defined path.

 Add a final entry to the `routes` array, using `path: '**'` and a new property, `redirectTo: ''`.

 >[!INFO]
 >What's going on?